blacklightpy/vaultofknowledge/SecOps.md

 SecOps is a short-form that stands for Security Operations.
+It is a union of IT Security and IT Operations.